wle4/CS426_Le_Whitney_Asgn1/README.md

 # CS426_Le_Whitney_Asgn1

-You play the game as BB8 wandering through the city BB8 lives in.
-However...
-You have to destroy it!
-Even if it's BB8's hometown, it's been infected with a lot of hazardous chemicals so it might be destructed.
-Go around blowing up the infected buildings with a cannon, and make sure the entire city is cleared!
+You play as BB-8, wandering through the city where BB-8 lives.
+However... you have to destroy it!
+Even though it's BB-8's hometown, it has been contaminated with hazardous chemicals and must be demolished.
+Go around blasting the infected buildings with a cannon, and make sure the entire city is cleared!

 Artwork Sources:
 https://assetstore.unity.com/packages/3d/props/weapons/stylized-cannon-hand-painting-216360